-Sushi bar term for the fish topping in nigiri sushi.
-These days the general population also uses this term, but “Tane” is a code word coming from switching the syllables of “Neta” which is the Japanese word for sushi topping.
-In the past the terms “Tane” and “Sushi-dane” were used.
+Sushi bar term for fish topping in nigiri sushi.
+These days the general population also uses this term, but “Neta” is a code word coming from switching the syllables of “Tane” which is the Japanese word for sushi topping.
+In the past, the terms “Tane” and “Sushi-dane” were used.

 Low-cost sushi ingredients.

-Nikiri is a short form of nikiri shouyu in which an alcohol-evaporated Mirin, Sake, Soy sauce and Dashi broth are added together.
+Nikiri is a short form of Nikiri shoyu in which an alcohol-evaporated Mirin, Sake, Soy sauce and Dashi broth are added together.

 Simmered or boiled foods

 Nitsuke usually refers to fish or vegetables simmered in a rich, sweet and spicy sauce but the word can be used more broadly as well.
 The main characteristic is that the simmering is one with the least amount of liquid and boiled until most of the water has evaporated.
 When you are simmering a few ingredients together, it’s best to boil each one beforehand or start simmering with items that take more time.